benbrastmckie/VSCodium/README.md

 In order to create your own copy of this repository, click `Fork` in the top right of this repository on GitHub.
 You will then be presented with the choice to make yourself the owner which you should accept.
 There is no need to include other branches besides the master branch which will be selected by default.
-Do not select "Keep this repository private" unless you want to setup an SSH key (not a bad idea but requires another [few steps](#SSH-Key)) or want to type in you password every time.
+You do not need to "Keep this repository private".
-It is also nice to keep configuration files public so that you can easily share them with others.
+In general, it is nice to keep configuration files public so that you can easily share them with others.

 The next sections will describe the following two ways to use Git to backup your configuration: